mischa78/boxroom/README.md

     #   :authentication => 'plain'
     # }

-In order for Boxroom to use correct URL in emails, you have to uncomment and update the following:
+For Boxroom to be able to use the correct URL in emails, you have to uncomment and update the following:

     # config.action_mailer.default_url_options = { :host => 'localhost:3000' }